machschmitt/linux/Documentation/iio/iio_adc.rst

 in a slightly different way.
 An ADC digitizes the analog input voltage over a span given by the provided voltage reference, the input type, and the input polarity.
-The input range allowed to an ADC channel is needed to determine the scale factor and offset for the channel.
-The scale and offset attributes are then read by user space applications to obtain the measured value in real-world units (millivolts for voltage measurement, milliamps for current measurement, etc.).
+The input range allowed to an ADC channel is needed to determine the scale factor and offset needed to obtain the measured value in real-world units (millivolts for voltage measurement, milliamps for current measurement, etc.).